Information on Employing Foreigners

 An administrative penalty can be imposed if you do not fulfil the reporting requirements or obligation to have relevant documentation available.

 For the extension of a residence permit, your skilled worker also needs pay slips and payroll account information which you should make readily available.

 As a rule, you are only permitted to employ skilled workers from third countries if they have a valid work permit or a residence permit allowing them to work.
-Otherwise, you are guilty of illegal employment, which can lead to high fines, both for the skilled worker and for you as the employer.
+Otherwise, you are guilty of illegal employment, which can lead to high fines.

 - Austrian Aliens Employment Act (“Ausländerbeschäftigungsgesetz” - AuslBG)